 Self Reliance: Self Reliance focuses on increasing awareness of energy issues within the region, facilitate properly sited renewable energy system installation, and executing training workshops that help to increase expertise related to renewable energy.
 Self Reliance has been awarded one MassCEC workforce grant:

-2021: Self-Reliance will develop and run a 5-day, 40-hour experiential learning program that introduces the offshore wind industry to K-12 educators and students from Gateway Communities across Massachusetts through a MassCEC grant.
+2021: To develop and run a 5-day, 40-hour experiential learning program that introduces the offshore wind industry to K-12 educators and students from Gateway Communities across Massachusetts through a MassCEC grant.
 The program centers around the KidWind curriculum.

 UMass Amherst University of Massachusetts, Amherst: UMass Amherst is a public land-grant research university in Amherst, Massachusetts.
-UMass Amherst received two grants from MassCEC:
+UMass Amherst received three grants from MassCEC:

 2019: To complete initial design and development of an online offshore wind professional certificate program for graduates and working professionals.
 The certificate program launched in Fall 2020.